yassinabdelhamid/yassinabdelhamid/ABOUTME.md

 👀 I’m interested in Laravel and Vuejs Frameworks but mostly into you

-🌱 I’m currently in my last year of a 4 year software developer apprenticeship
+🌱 I just finished my 4 year software developer apprenticeship and work at Cadwork

 💞️ I’m looking to collaborate on all kinds of PHP projects or something new you can show me